shanirivers/Data-Science-Projects/README.md

 I am passionate about data!

-With a background in supporting and maintaining data for SaaS web application for almost a decade, I am transitioning into the field of data science, focusing on practical applications of data analysis and machine learning.
+With a background in supporting and maintaining data for SaaS web application for almost a decade, I am diving into data science, focusing on practical applications of data analysis and machine learning.
 I currently learning through various online courses (through Codecedemy and LinkedIn), books and self-directed projects.

 ## Repository Structure